jamesallardice/jslint-error-explanations/option-articles/indent.md

 in your code.
 Both tools make their own assumptions about when indentation should occur but are largely identical in this regard.
 In the following example we specify an indentation width of 4 spaces.
-Both tools expect the body of an `if` statement to be indented so both will warn if the identation is not of the required width:
+Both tools expect the body of an `if` statement to be indented so both will warn if the indentation is not of the required width:

 <!---